 Every-time old limiting beliefs come to your mind, catch that negative default mindset thought, take control back of your mind, then deliberately place a new thought into your mind.
 You need to do a mindset reset.
 Take back control of your own mind and your own life.

-You no longer have to live your life how your default mindset has been trained to do so, your free to change that and live your life how you want to.
+You no longer have to live your life how your default mindset has been trained to do so.
+You are free to change that and live your life how you want to.

 - No more, “ no one will ever love me.”